Welcome to ResMed.com

 If I’m honest, I was barely hanging on to my job.
 My relationship was crumbling because my partner was struggling to deal with my symptoms.
 I was depressed and stressed and desperate.

 Eventually, my doctor began the lengthy process of trying to identify what was wrong with me.
 We looked at anti-depressants and we talked about a psychologist.
-But while I was waiting for my appointment, I’d seen a leaflet about sleep apnoea.
+But while I was waiting for my appointment, I’d seen a leaflet about sleep apnea.
 After identifying with all of the symptoms, I mentioned it to my GP.

-Eventually, after many months without relief, I returned to the idea and requested a sleep apnoea test referral.
+Eventually, after many months without relief, I returned to the idea and requested a sleep apnea test referral.
 The checklist had exactly described my symptoms and I’d realised my partner is a deeper sleeper than me.
 There was a chance she could have no idea what I do in my sleep.

 Within days I had an appointment with an independent specialist who explained how to use the home test equipment.
-Three days later, he informed me that I have severe sleep apnoea.
+Three days later, he informed me that I have severe sleep apnea.
 According to my results, I stopped breathing on average 34 times per hour for up to 58 seconds per time.

 A life-changing moment

 After the initial shock I experienced an overwhelming sense of relief.
-The more educated I became about sleep apnoea, the more reassured and positive I felt.
+The more educated I became about sleep apnea, the more reassured and positive I felt.
 My life was starting to make sense again.